Georgetown’s Berkley Center for Religion, Peace, and World Affairs Celebrates Tenth Anniversary

 With the addition of the religion, ethics, and world affairs certificate, the center has engaged a new group of Georgetown students who participate firsthand in the center’s work.

-The Berkley Center’s work over the past decade has demonstrated its strong commitment to many themes, including interreligious dialogue, religion and development, and religious violence, and has situated it as a leader in the global discussion on religion, ethics, and peace.
+Over the past decade, the Berkley Center has demonstrated its strong commitment to themes including interreligious dialogue, religion and development, and religious violence, and has situated it as a leader in the global discussion on religion, ethics, and peace.